16 June 2025

 1. Deploy Autoscaling

-Implementing Horizontal Pod Autoscaler (HPA) can automatically increases or decrease the number of pods in a deployment, replication controller, or replica set based on defined metrics.
+Implementing Horizontal Pod Autoscaler (HPA) can automatically increase or decrease the number of pods in a deployment, replication controller, or replica set based on defined metrics.
 This automatic scaling ensures that you are only using resources when absolutely necessary, reducing costs while maintaining performance.

 2. Understand Your Workloads